An anticyclotomic Euler system for adjoint modular Galois representations: Introduction

 \subsection{Euler systems and $p$-adic $L$-functions}

 In this paper we construct an anticyclotomic Euler system for $V$ and relate it to an associated anticyclotomic $p$-adic $L$-function.

-For each integer $m$, denote by $K[m]$ the maximal $p$-extension inside the ring class field of $K$ of conductor $m$, and denote by $\mathcal{S}'$ the set of all squarefree products of primes $q$ in the positive density set $\mathcal{P}'$ of Definition~\ref{def:P'}.
+For a positive integer $m$ we write $K[m]$ for the maximal $p$-extension inside the ring class field of $K$ of conductor $m$.
+Denote by $\mathcal{S}'$ the set of all squarefree products of primes $q$ in the positive density set $\mathcal{P}'$ of Definition~\ref{def:P'}; in particular, these primes split in $K$.
 For any $p$-adic $G_K$-representation $W$ and a prime $\frk{q}$ of $K$, put